S-a-m-K/cyclistic_case_study/README.md

 <img width="991" alt="image" src="https://github.com/user-attachments/assets/164196ff-6ac7-4f7b-8b8d-a7efa25c687f">

-"In the hourly view, members show two peak times: one between 7 and 8 a.m. and another between 4 and 5 p.m.
+In the hourly view, members show two peak times: one between 7 and 8 a.m. and another between 4 and 5 p.m.
 These peaks roughly correspond to the start and end times of a typical workday.
 In contrast, casual riders exhibit a different pattern.
 The line chart clearly shows that the number of rides steadily increases from the morning, reaching a peak around 5 p.m., and then levels off.
 I would attribute this behavior to casual riders using the bike for leisure activities.

-The next step is to analyze the distribution of rides across the days of the week."
+The next step is to analyze the distribution of rides across the days of the week.

 <img width="993" alt="image" src="https://github.com/user-attachments/assets/1eaefd78-cf30-441c-bb98-1ae35a8d0340">